JanReitsma/JanReitsma/README.md

 - 👋 Hi, I’m @JanReitsma
-- 👀 I’m interested in machine learning, java, python
+- 👀 I’m interested in Java Programming
-- 🌱 I’m currently learning sql
+- 🌱 I’m currently learning Parallel Programming in Java
 - 💞️ I’m looking to collaborate on some projects to be announced in near future
 - 📫 How to reach me ...